Fellowships in the field of economic or social ethics, including on Fair Inheritance.

 The Hoover Chair in Economic and Social Ethics hosts every year a number of short-term post-doctoral fellows.

-This year 2022-23 we will offer several among the following fellowships:
+This year 2023-24 we will offer several among the four following fellowships:

 - FULL HOOVER post-doctoral fellowship. in the field of economic and social ethics for a period not exceeding 3 months.
 Fellows with no other source of income are offered an all-inclusive gross monthly stipend of EUR 2000 for a period not exceeding 3 months.
 Fellows on paid leave from their own institution are offered a contribution to their travel and housing expenses.